 I learned so many technical woodworking skills with this project, from cutting mortises and tenons to glueing and jointing narrower boards to make wider ones.
 I had a crash-course also in hand planes and chisel-sharpening, thanks to YouTube.
 I was in a constant state of overwhelm.
 There were times I was worried I was trying to learn too many new things with a single project, and I might have been.

 But the most important lesson by far was: Full-scale.
 Cardboard.
 Mockups.
 Having a real-sized thing in cardboard gives you all sorts of information that you wouldn’t get from a drawing or model – especially when that mockup is placed in context.
 Cardboard’s (I just used leftover boxes we had lying around) quicker and easier to change than wood, and these prototypes are also great for getting feedback from other people – in this case my partner.
 It’s hard to believe that people build furniture without mocking it up like this first, but it happens all the time.
 Don’t let it happen to you!

 Here’s the requisite before-and-after:

-Our next project is even greater in scale: Designing a house.
+Our next project is even greater in scale: designing a (small) dream house.
 Though, we won’t be building any of it, so maybe I can find some spare time to finish these cabinets.